 The Chevy Colorado is a smaller truck made by General Motors and was the replacement for the S-10 so I did not expect it to have much towing capacity attached to it but I was surprised at some of the data I uncovered.

-I compiled a list of the different model years for the Colorado's and gathered information from the owner's manuals in an easy to digest format.
+I compiled a list of the different model years for these trucks and gathered information from the owner's manuals in an easy to digest format.
 I hope it helps!

 Overview of the Data For the Colorado:

 Engine Choices: There were many different engines used throughout the truck's lifespan and it had a significant impact on some model years but less on others.
 The 2015-2021 models for example, had two engine options and a maximum capacity of 1,500-3,500 pounds between the two engines.

 This was also true for 2004-2012 models, but the charts were more complicated to read and compare and other metrics like the type of transmission, cab style, etc.

 Configurations: The Colorado's had many different configurations for model years 2004-2012, which you can see in the charts I have listed below.
 Things like cab configuration, axle ratio, transmission type and engine options were all variables that affected the capacity numbers.

 The higher capacity numbers I noticed were for models that had the larger engine option (6 or 8 cylinder engine) and that were equipped with an automatic transmission.

 I have included information I found on the Colorado's maximum trailer weight capacity via the tow charts, but you should read your manual to find out about all of the other required information that GM posted.

 The 2018-2021 Chevy Colorado's had a towing capacity that ranged from 3,500 pounds on the lower end and double that (7,000 pounds) on the higher end, according to the owner's manuals.

 There were three different engine configurations to choose from in the chart that affected the capacity numbers.